grelleum/SteelConnection/README.md

 `list_of_all_orgs = sconnect.get('orgs').data`

 Here are the rules to determine what gets returned in the `response.data` attribute:
-* If json data is returned and the key 'items' is in the json data, the return a python list of 'items'.
+* If json data is returned and the key 'items' is in the json data, then return a python list of 'items'.
 * If json data is returned and the key 'items' is not in the json data, then return the json data as a python dictionary.
-* If no json data is returned, return an empty python dictionary.
+* If no json data is returned, data will be an empty python dictionary.

 ### Lookup convienience methods:
 SteelConnection provides a collection of `lookup` methods to look up the id for various API objects.